heutzi/PCBS-Simulation_environnement/README.md

 ## The environment framework

-You can download the python file relative to this section at this link:
+The corresponding python file is available at this link:
 [environment.py](environment.py).

 ### The environment class